kids-first/kf-lib-data-ingest/docs/source/index.rst

 The transform stage converts the clean and standardized data into a form that closely resembles what is expected by the target database or service.

-These are the main steps transform stage takes to make this happen:
+These are the main steps performed by transform stage:

-1. **Merge ExtractStage tables into Unified Form**
+1. **Merge Extract Stage tables into unified form**

-    If in guided transform mode, transform stage will accomplish this step by applying the user defined transform function.
-This function specifies how the individual tables from ExtractStage should be merged into a single table.
+    If in guided transform mode, the Transform Stage will apply the user-defined transform function.
+This function specifies how the individual tables from the Extract Stage should be merged into a single table.

-    If in auto-transform, transform stage will accomplish this step by transforming the ExtractStage tables into a graph.
-Note that the auto-transform mode has not been completely implemented yet.
+    If in auto-transform mode, Transform Stage will convert the ExtractStage tables into a graph.
+Note that auto-transform mode is not completely implemented yet.

-2. **Create Unique Identifiers for Concepts**
+2. **Create unique identifiers for concepts**

     For most concepts, the contributor of the data provides their own IDs to uniquely identify the concept within a dataset.
-But for some concepts, such as event based concepts like like diagnosis events, and phenotype observations, an ID isn't really provided by the data contributor.
+But for some, such as diagnosis and phenotype observation events, an event ID isn't typically provided.

-    Transform stage will create its own unique identifier, called the unique key, and assign one to every concept instance.
-Most unique keys just equate to the ID provided by the data contributor, while others are created from a combination of things (i.e. diagnosis event = participant ID + diagnosis name + diagnosis age at event).
+    The Transform Stage will create its own unique identifiers and assign one to every concept instance.
+Most unique identifiers just equate to the ID provided by the data contributor, while others are created from a combination of values (e.g. diagnosis event = participant ID + diagnosis name + participant age at event).

-    The unique keys are used by the ingest pipeline for a number of things which will be explained later on.

 3. **Convert from standard form to target form**

-    Next, the transform stage iterates over the rows in the merged table and emits a target concept instance (dict) for each row.
+    Next, the Transform Stage emits target entity instance dicts.

-    Columns in the merged table (standard concept attributes) are converted to target concept properties using the Kids First target API configuration file.
+    Properties in the unified form (standard concept attributes) are converted to target concept properties using the Kids First target API configuration file.

-4. **Apply common transformations**
+4. **Apply common cleaning for the target service**

-    For example, filling in left over null or unknown values with standard values (i.e. Not Reported, Unknown).
+    This includes actions like filling in leftover null or unknown values with standard values (Not Reported, Unknown, etc).

 Transform stage output might look like this: